cynraw/MERN/README.md

 Application programming Interface(API) - is a code which allows two sw programs to communicate with each other.
 REST API - is a sw that allows two applications to communicate with each other with the help of the internet and other devices.
 It is a standard way to send and receive data for web services.
 Is flexible and can handle various types of call.

+### Best Practices for Building REST APIs

+- Use Proper HTTP Methods - Ensure that GET, POST, PUT, and DELETE are used appropriately.

+- Use Meaningful Status Codes - Return 200 OK for success, 404 Not Found for missing resources, and 400 Bad Request for incorrect input.

+- Implement Request Validation - Validate incoming data before processing requests.

+- Use Middleware for Authentication & Security - Protect endpoints using authentication middleware like JWT.

+- Paginate Large Responses - If a database query returns large amounts of data, implement pagination.

 ## Basic routing
 Routing refers to determining how an application responds to a client request to a particular endpoint, which is a URI (or path) and a specific HTTP request method (GET, POST, and so on).
 Each route can have one or more handler functions, which are executed when the route is matched.